octokit/plugin-rest-endpoint-methods.js/docs/search/users.md

 Find users via various criteria.
 This method returns up to 100 results [per page](https://docs.github.com/rest/overview/resources-in-the-rest-api#pagination).

-When searching for users, you can get text match metadata for the issue **login**, **email**, and **name** fields when you pass the `text-match` media type.
+When searching for users, you can get text match metadata for the issue **login**, public **email**, and **name** fields when you pass the `text-match` media type.
 For more details about highlighting search results, see [Text match metadata](https://docs.github.com/rest/reference/search#text-match-metadata).
 For more details about how to receive highlighted search results, see [Text match metadata](https://docs.github.com/rest/reference/search#text-match-metadata).

 For example, if you're looking for a list of popular users, you might try this query: